omicscodeathon/neurovar/README.md

     - platform-independent
     - all dependencies are installed automatically with the tool
     - Internet requirement: Only if using an online server
-    - Third party tools requirement: R studio or a online Server
+    - Third-party tools requirement: R studio or an online Server
     - Pre-requirements: R  installation

      ### Installation